CSKA Moscow

-CSKA Moscow (ЦСКА Москва) is a major Russian sports club based in Moscow.
+CSKA Moscow (ЦСКА Москва) is a Russian sports club based in Moscow.
 It was created in 1911 in the Russian Empire on base of OLLS (Skiing Society, founded 1901).
 Later, during the Soviet era, it was the central part of the Armed Forces sports society, which in turn was associated with the Soviet Army; because of this, it was popularly referred to in the West as "Red Army" or "the Red Army team".
 The historical CSKA sport club (a.k.a.
 "Big CSKA") is still a department of the Russian Defense Ministry.

+Following the 2023 publication of the International Olympic Committee's criteria for the reinstatement of Russian athletes (they were suspended in February 2022 due to the Russian invasion of Ukraine), athletes affiliated with CSKA Moscow were officially prohibited from attending the Olympic Games until at least 2026.

 Composition

 The "Big CSKA" had several teams in many sports, but those which are still operating are all now private clubs:

-The CSKA has also been home to many elite figure skaters, including Adelina Sotnikova, Ekaterina Gordeeva and Sergei Grinkov.
-Elena Mukhina, the 1978 World Champion artistic gymnast, Aliya Mustafina and Yevgeniya Kanayeva, Olympic gold medalists in gymnastics, Sofya Velikaya, a sabre fencer, Olympic champions Elena Vesnina, Viktor An and many others are also members of the sports club.
+The CSKA has also been home to many figure skaters, including Adelina Sotnikova, Ekaterina Gordeeva and Sergei Grinkov.
+Elena Mukhina, the 1978 World Champion artistic gymnast, Aliya Mustafina and Yevgeniya Kanayeva, Olympic gold medalists in gymnastics, Sofya Velikaya, a sabre fencer, Olympic champions Elena Vesnina, and Viktor An.